Reflections on BSDEs: A comparison principle for BSDEs

 \end{enumerate} \end{assumption}

-\begin{remark} $(i)$ In the standard case, where there is no driving integer-valued random measure, $X$ is a Brownian motion, $C$ satisfies $\d C_s = \d s$, the stopping time $T$ is deterministic and finite, and the Lipschitz-coefficients of the generator $f$ are bounded, {\rm\Cref{ass::comparison}} is clearly satisfied.
+\begin{remark} $(i)$ In the standard case, where there is only a Brownian motion $X$, the stopping time $T$ is deterministic and finite, $C$ satisfies $\d C_s = \d s$, and the Lipschitz-coefficients of the generator $f$ are bounded, $\mathrm{\Cref{ass::comparison}}$ is clearly satisfied.
+However, if additionally there is an integer-valued random measure $\mu$ such that its compensator can be written in the form $\nu(\d s, \d x) = F(\d x)\d t$, then \eqref{eq::comparison_inequality} turns into